 There are not many varieties of Bettas in the wild, as in the aquarium trade.
 The variety in their appearance is the result of breeding and experiment done by the experts in the captivity.

 The lifespan of Betta fish can be stretched to 4-5 years if cared for properly and given ample space to swim in the aquarium.
 Many other factors determine the lifespan of the Bettas.
 In this article, we are going to look at them.
-Let’s see how long do bettas live.
+Let’s see how long bettas live.

 How Long Do Betta Fish Live In Captivity?